Samizo-AITL/Samizo-AITL.github.io/about/career-summary/en/index.md

 ---

-## 📑 Representative Technical Contributions
-*(Detailed documents and full paper lists are provided separately in the portal.)*

-- DRAM / VSRAM process ramp-up and yield-improvement case studies
-- Low-noise and high-voltage device design in 0.18-µm CMOS
-- Reliability and structural analysis of thin-film piezoelectric actuators
-- SystemDK-based integration of thermal, stress, and EMI constraints
-- Comprehensive tutorials on semiconductor devices and industrial inkjet systems

----

 > ⚠️ **Note**
 > All process descriptions are based on **conceptual and educational models**
 > and do not reflect confidential manufacturing information.